 Time to slam on those brakes!
 If you’re reading this article, you very well could be in my same shoes.
 A mere mortal, with enough money to pay for things you need and a little extra for the fun stuff.
 Unfortunately for us instead of choosing a perfectly fine hobby like collecting rocks or another free medium, you chose wristwatches; A hobby most enjoyed by those with copious amounts of spare cash.

 These complicated watches are expensive!
-Let’s take a journey to the most affordable corners of the entry level and luxury watch market (the irony is not lost on me) and find the 12 best chronograph watches under $2k.
+Let’s take a journey to the most affordable corners of the entry-level and luxury watch market (the irony is not lost on me) and find the 12 best chronograph watches under $2k.
 And because I want this list to be as interesting and informative as possible, I am only going to select one watch per brand.

 Budget Options for the most Frugal of Collectors

 Starting off our list is a true hero of the frugal watch community.
 The Seagull 1963 provides a mechanical hand wind movement at a price that many other watch companies charge for a replacement strap.
-The version that I would go with comes in with a 38mm stainless steel case, sapphire crystal, and classic cream dial with gold indices.
+The version that I would go with comes with a 38mm stainless steel case, sapphire crystal, and a classic cream dial with gold indices.
 The watch screams vintage and has small pops of flair like a red star on the dial to help it stand out from the crowd.

-If vintage design is your thing, but you’d rather have a piece that you can just pick up and go, look no further than the Bulova Chronograph A. This model, which is commonly referred to as the “surfboard” by collectors, has a great vintage aesthetic, but will be ready for action thanks to the robust quartz movement.
+If the vintage design is your thing, but you’d rather have a piece that you can just pick up and go, look no further than the Bulova Chronograph A. This model, which is commonly referred to as the “surfboard” by collectors, has a great vintage aesthetic but will be ready for action thanks to the robust quartz movement.

-This model will come matched with tropic style rubber strap allowing you to not only look at a surfboard on the dial, but have the option to actually jump on a real one and catch some waves.
+This model will come matched with a tropic-style rubber strap allowing you to not only look at a surfboard on the dial but have the option to actually jump on a real one and catch some waves.
 With a list price hovering around the $700 mark and discounts almost always available, this watch is far from a budget buster.

 The stainless steel case comes in at a hefty 45mm, but given how many complications they managed to squeeze on this, the size is more than justified.
-My favorite attribute of this watch is the Eco Drive movement, gaining its power from the sun as opposed to a traditional battery.
-Add to this the atomic time keeping feature, slide rule bezel, and endless digital features and you have a watch that can almost do it all, whether you’re in a plane or not, at less than $800.
+My favorite attribute of this watch is the Eco-Drive movement, gaining its power from the sun as opposed to a traditional battery.
+Add to this the atomic timekeeping feature, slide rule bezel, and endless digital features and you have a watch that can almost do it all, whether you’re in a plane or not, at less than $800.